Skip to main content

 PVC

-PVC is normally divided into two different categories due to its physical properties: rigid (hard) and soft PVC.
-Developments in environmental performance of PVC production includes replacements of heavy metal stabilisers like lead (Pb) and cadmium (Cd) which reduces the risk of spreading harmful chemicals when recycling PVC.
-Soft PVC has addition of plasticizers, where there has been a shift from phthalates to plasticizers that are less harmful to health.
+Improvements in the environmental performance of PVC products include the replacement of heavy metal-based stabilisers, such as lead (Pb) and cadmium (Cd), which reduces the risk of spreading harmful chemicals during the recycling of PVC.
+Soft PVC also contains plasticisers, and there has been a shift away from traditionally hazardous phthalates towards plasticisers that are less harmful to human health.

 How does the Nordic Swan Ecolabel contribute?